 To the best of our knowledge, no generalizations of ADFs as we have suggested here have been proposed before.
+As a side effect of the semantics of cADFs, we obtain also a fourvalued semantics of ADFs and argumentation frameworks.
 However, epistemic graphs (Hunter, Polberg, and Thimm 2020) can be regarded as an orthogonal approach to extend the expressivity of ADFs.
 There, general propositional formulas are interpreted through a probabilistic semantics (that is not related to ADF semantics), thus yielding an expressive probabilistic and argumentative formalism.
 Instead, we have a purely qualitative formalism that generalises the original ADF semantics directly.
+Attacks on sets of arguments are possible in SETAFs (Nielsen and Parsons 2006).
+However, in SETAFs, only attacks from sets of arguments are allowed, and not on sets of arguments.
+Furthermore, support is not studied in SETAFs.
+In future work, we will study how to formulate cADFs that model attack and support between sets of arguments.
+Four-valued semantics for the more specific abstract argumentation frameworks have been proposed in (Baroni, Giacomin, and Liao 2015; Arieli 2012).